We loved our hike up Mount Washburn in Yellowstone National Park. It was a great break for the hotter temperatures below and geyser sight seeing.

 As you climb ever higher, the color of the rocks changes from yellow to orange and back again, with the twists and turns in the trail.

-The wind was so fierce at the top the day we were there, both me and the tripod were having trouble standing up to take some pictures!
-We even weighted down the tripod, but Tyler still had to hold it because I couldn’t even take a picture before the tripod would try and topple over!
+The wind was so fierce at the top the day we were there.
+Both myself and the tripod were having trouble standing up to take some pictures!
+We even weighted down the tripod.
+But Tyler still had to hold it because I couldn’t even take a picture before the tripod would try and topple over!

 Even though we came to Yellowstone primarily to see the geysers, this hike was a welcome change of pace!
 If you’re planning a trip in the area, you might want to consider keeping a day aside to see some of the mountain vistas in Yellowstone.

 You definitely get off the beaten path a little.
 But it also feels like you get a more well-rounded picture of the park as a whole!
 We can’t wait to go back this summer to see some of the sights we missed.